-We notice that in the list of parameters we have used also the keyword ref.
-This concerns the specification of the method – namely, to exchange the values of two references.
+Note that, in the list of parameters we have used also the keyword ref.
+This concerns the specification of the method – namely, to pass the values of two references.
 By using the keyword ref, the method will use the same reference that was given by the calling method.
-This way, all changes on this variable made by our method, will remain after the method exits.
+In this way, a variable, changed by our method is preserved after exiting the method.

-We should know that by calling a generic method, we can miss the explicit declaration of a specific type (in our example <int>), because the compiler will detect it automatically, recognizing the type of the given parameters.
+When calling a generic method, we can omit the declaration of the type (in our example <int>), because the compiler will infer it automatically, recognizing the type of the given parameters.
 In other words, our code can be simplified using the following calls: